Pokrt/dleap_tutorial/low-code-basics/js_in_dleap/show-hide.md

 To hide an iten, call `item.SetVisible(false)`, to unhide it call `item.SetVisible(true)`.

-Please note that if an item is hidden by a rule, stage, or because its parent item is hidden, you cannot make it visible using this method.
+Please note that if an item is hidden by a rule, stage, or because its parent item is hidden, you cannot make it visible using JavaScript methods.